 4. Get more probiotics

 Probiotics are good bacteria found in the gut that play an integral part in maintaining gut health.
 Maintaining the balance between the good and bad bacteria in the gut helps to maintain one’s overall health.
-And a healthy gut will help you lose weight.
+A healthy gut will help you lose weight.

 Probiotics can influence a number of factors ranging from mental health to brain function.
 That said, research published in the journal Hormones found that probiotics may help to influence weight by preventing as well as managing obesity.

-In addition to over-the-counter (OTC) probiotics in pharmacies or online, probiotics can also be found in fermented foods such as kimchi, sauerkraut, kefir, and kombucha.
+In addition to over-the-counter (OTC) probiotics in pharmacies and online, probiotics can also be found in fermented foods such as kimchi, sauerkraut, kefir, and kombucha.

 5. Update your cooking skills